 - Bright colours.
-In 2019, 30% of people asked for bright clothes to be worn instead of black at a funeral.
+In 2020, over 30% of people asked for bright clothes to be worn instead of black at a funeral.

 - An upbeat eulogy.
 It’s common to focus on heart-warming and funny stories in a celebration of life eulogy.